CityofToronto/bdit_data-sources/volumes/miovision/README.md

 This was created using [`create-table-intersection_movements.sql`](sql/create-table-intersection_movements.sql) and is a reference table of all observed movements for each classification at each intersection.
 This is used in aggregating to the 15-minute TMC's in order to [fill in 0s in the volumes](#volumes_15min_tmc).
 Subsequently, movements present in the volumes data [which were erroneous](https://github.com/CityofToronto/bdit_data-sources/issues/144#issuecomment-419545891) were deleted from the table.
 This table will include movements which are illegal, such as left turns at intersections with turn restrictions but not movements like a turn onto the wrong way of a one-way street.
 It will need to be manually updated when a new location is added.

+`miovision_api.intersection_movements_20200805` is the old intersection movement table that do not have information about the new intersections whereas the new table contains information on all intersections, be it old or new ones.

 **Field Name**|**Data Type**|**Description**|**Example**|
 :-----|:-----|:-----|:-----|
  intersection_uid| integer | ID for intersection | 1 |